 Halsted Aeronautic Laboratory is an invented place that borrows details from several labs I have known.
-My fiction is based near Malibu, where I lived most of my adult life.
+My fiction is based near Malibu, California, where I lived most of my adult life.
 Now, my wife and I live in southeast Michigan, with additional roots in Maui, Hawaii and Long Island, New York.

 A science lab is a special place, a unique environment dedicated to the exciting and wonderful discovery of new things.
 However, someone has to pay the freight for all that fun — frequently, an organization that wants to protect its image and its privacy.
 Because HAL is a totally imaginary laboratory, I write under the name Urno Barthel so as not to invite comparisons with any “real” labs.

 Art Chester has published many scientific papers and edited technical books (see Amazon or Goodreads), but Urno Barthel writes only fiction.
-I hope you enjoy reading these stories and will want to read the novels as well.
+I hope you enjoy reading these short stories and will want to read the novels as well.